dvwz/AtomEyes/README.md

 # AtomEyes

-AtomEyes is an open-source tool for waveform alignment using convolutional dictionary learning (CDL).
-It provides a suite of functions to analyze and visualize the temporal patterns and activations of atoms learned by a CDL model.
-This README provides an overview of the functionalities and usage examples.
+AtomEyes is an open-source tool for waveform alignment using convolutional dictionary learning (CDL) as implemented by alphaCSC.
+It provides a suite of functions to analyze and visualize the temporal patterns and activations of atoms learned by a CDL models.
+See the examples folder.

 ## Features